hypotenuse/react-examples/README.md

 ## ReactReduxAdvanced
 - `React` (as a library)
 - `Redux`
   - Predictable state container.
-Store data globally in SPA.
+Store some data globally in SPA if needed
   - `immutable` helps to write reducers simplier
   - `react-redux` to bind storage to components
 - `React-router` (SPA)